rusefi/rusefi_documentation/Installing-a-PnP-rusEFI-unit-in-a-Miata-startup-and-test.md

 Close the test window.
 We're getting close to starting the car.

+## Step 7:
 Turn the ignition off and unplug the USB cable.
 This removes power to the unit- just to make sure we're in a defined state.
 Then reconnect the USB cable, turn on the ignition, wait for TunerStudio to come to life and then crank the engine.
 You should see the rpms jump to a positive value (typical would be anywhere between 200 and 600rpm) and your engine should start.
 It may take a few cranks for rpms to register.
+If you see rpms in Tunerstudio, but the engine isn't starting, keep at it.
+It may take quite a bit longer than the stock ECU.
+You are probably used to cranking taking approx. 2s or so. rusEFI takes about 2s of cranking before it can identify the position of the crankshaft.
+And then it will fire the injectors and ignition coils.
+It may take it quite a while (>10s which seems like an eternity when cranking) for the engine to catch.
+Don 't give up.
+There may be coughs and sputters.
+Play with the throttle a little.
+It will start eventually.

 And we're done with the initial startup.
 Congratulations- you have your car running on your standalone aftermarket ECU!